How to reduce risk by aligning business strategy and IT strategy

-This, coupled with an evolving dependence, means IT events – such as data loss, corruption, security breaches and infrastructure failures – can no longer be confined to the department in which they occurred.
+The evolving dependence of the business on IT means IT events – data loss, corruption, security breaches and infrastructure failures – can no longer be confined to the department in which they occurred.
 When one of these IT events occurs now, the whole organisation’s productivity, reputation and ability to achieve strategic goals are hampered.

-Despite this, many business leaders do not consider aligning IT risk management with strategic business initiatives.
+Yet despite this, many business leaders still aren’t considering aligning IT risk management with strategic business initiatives.
 Instead, they choose to rely on a traditional approach combining a cost-based analysis of ‘what may go wrong’ with metrics based on historic KPIs.

 Such an approach can be unreliable as it’s too narrow to effectively identify and manage risk.
 Risks that fall outside the conventional realm – like fires, floods and power failures – can be easily overlooked.
 Furthermore, it fails to demonstrate how risks can affect the likelihood of achieving strategic objectives because it does not establish links between them.
 This contravenes ISO 31000 which emphasises risk management as a strategic function to enable businesses to make risk-adjusted decisions, rather than a compliance-orientated one.

-Instead of only looking at the financial impact of physical and natural threats to IT service delivery, businesses must broaden the spectrum it includes and consider the impact or contribution each one will have to the achievement of strategic goals.
+Instead of only looking at the financial impact of physical and natural threats to IT service delivery, you must broaden the spectrum and consider the impact or contribution each one will have to the achievement of strategic goals.

 The positives of this approach are numerous.
 Firstly, by aligning risk techniques to strategic business initiatives, organisations can better document key performance indicators (KPIs) and key risk indicators (KRIs).
 These metrics are vital to continually monitor risk, providing an early warning system for a potential risk before it occurs.

 Secondly, with a greater understanding of the business’ tolerance to risk, it is easier to implement a more realistic and balanced strategy and distribute clear communication plans.
-This will help protect the brand and shield against potential reputational/financial damage which can arise from IT events – for example, a poorly planned cloud migration resulting in significant disruption to customers.
+This helps protect your brand and shield against potential reputational/financial damage which can arise from IT events – for example, a poorly planned cloud migration resulting in significant disruption to customers.

 This approach also delivers a significant competitive advantage by helping businesses to make calculated responses to risk that others in their industry may lack the insight to make.
 However, this does rely on KRIs being implemented and used properly.
 These indicators must provide an alert of emerging risk in good time, so the business has time to react and make appropriate decisions.
 Thereby reducing the potential negative impact on achieving strategic goals.